socialvibe/truex-ads-docs/bluescript-reference.md

  { "host" : "debugLog", "value" : { "local": "weatherJson.properties.periods.0" } },
 ```

-##### (3) - Operation Expressions.
+##### (3) - Expressions.

-Operations are used to compare values, perform arithmetic operations, logical operations, and perform functions that return value (random, for example), given an array of `values` as input.
+Expressions are used to compare values, perform arithmetic operations, logical operations, and perform functions that return value (random, for example), given an array of `values` as input.

-NOTE: the older form of operation expresses was like:
+NOTE: the older form of operation expressions was like:
 ```json
 { "host" : "debugLog", "value" : {"operation": "+", "values": [123, 123] } },
 ```
-This form is still supported for backwards compatibility so as to not break existing ads.
+This form is still supported for backwards compatibility so as not to break existing ads.
 A simplified form is
 now recommended, as shown below.

 ###### Arithmetic Operations Example